ericwill/che-sidecar-tekton/README.md

 # che-sidecar-tekton
 Eclipse Che Sidecar container for TekTon tooling

-This sidecar image is used to run Che Plug-ins in dedicated containers
+This sidecar image is used to run Che Plug-ins in dedicated containers, and is based on the [che-sidecar-kubernetes-tooling](hhttps://github.com/che-dockerfiles/che-sidecar-kubernetes-tooling/blob/master/Dockerfile) image.

 # Dockerfiles